Brittany Page, B.A.S., CST, CSFA

 There are 15 credit hours of General Education courses (5 classes) for the Associate Degree in Surgical Services (AS1-HS).
 Once completed, you can continue your education by obtaining a Bachelor Degree in Applied Science (BAS) at Gulf Coast State College.

-The Certified Surgical Technologists (CST) students who wishes to attain an Associate's Degree in Surgical Services can apply for college credit through the articulation agreement based on verification of a successful and current certification (CST), and completion of the external credit packet.
+Currently, Certified Surgical Technologists (CST/TS-C) who wish to obtain an Associate's Degree in Surgical Services can apply for college credit through the articulation agreement based on verification of a successful and current certification (CST), and completion of the external credit packet.
 A minimum of 16 college credits, or 25% of the college credits required, must be taken at Gulf Coast State College.

 Surgical First Assistant Program